Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: SAT Encoding

+\textbf{Two-circuit encoding.}\quad Equation~\eqref{equ:twocirc} instantiates two disjoint copies of the single-circuit encoding under the same topology.
+For the $j$-th circuit copy, $\VariableGateAssignment_j$ denotes the corresponding duplicated selector-variable family.
+This encoding is used to reason jointly about two candidate gate assignments that are both consistent with~$\discriminateSet$.

+\textbf{Discriminating-input encoding.}\quad Equation~\eqref{equ:finddis} searches for a primary-input vector $X$ under which the two circuit copies produce different primary outputs.
+In this encoding, the superscript $(X)$ labels the additional signal variables induced by the candidate discriminating input $X$, and is distinct from the sample index $i$ used for observed pairs in~$DI$.
+The formula enforces that both circuit copies are evaluated under the same input $X$, and requires that the two resulting output vectors differ on at least one primary output bit.
+This primitive is used to generate new oracle queries in the iterative search procedure.

-The fourth primitive, $\BlockGateAssignment$, excludes a concrete gate-type assignment from all future satisfying assignments by enforcing that any symbolic gate-type assignment must differ from that concrete assignment on at least one gate.
+\textbf{Blocking concrete assignments.}\quad Equation~\eqref{equ:block} excludes a concrete gate-type assignment $\gateAssignment$ from future satisfying assignments.
+The clause enforces that the symbolic assignment encoded by $\VariableGateAssignment$ must differ from $\gateAssignment$ on at least one gate.